BlackBears/CCFURLResponder/README.md

 }
 ```

 Note that these examples assume that your application has registered the URL scheme "ccfurlresponder".
 You set this on the target in Xcode.
+Also, this probably works on Mac OS; it just hasn't been tested yet.

 ### Getting started ###